Robert Schoch

 Biography

-Robert M. Schoch is an American associate professor of Natural Sciences at Boston University and a prominent alternative theorist in archaeology.
-He holds a Ph.D. in Geology and Geophysics from Yale University.
-Schoch became internationally known in the early 1990s for his controversial re-dating of the Great Sphinx of Giza, proposing that the monument's initial construction dates back to 7000-5000 BCE, much earlier than the conventional dating of 2500 BCE.
-His hypothesis suggests that water erosion patterns on the Sphinx indicate it was built during a much wetter period in Egypt's history.
-While mainstream Egyptologists largely reject his theories, Schoch's work has significantly influenced alternative archaeology discussions.
-He has authored numerous books and papers on ancient civilizations, geological analysis of archaeological sites, and alternative theories about human prehistory.
-His academic background in geology has lent credibility to his archaeological interpretations, though his conclusions remain disputed within conventional academic circles.
+Robert M. Schoch is an American associate professor of Natural Sciences at Boston University and a prominent alternative theorist in geology and archaeology.
+He received his Ph.D. in Geology and Geophysics from Yale University.
+Schoch became internationally known in the early 1990s for his controversial re-dating of the Great Sphinx of Giza, where he proposed that the monument's weathering patterns indicated it was built thousands of years earlier than the conventional dating of 2500 BCE.
+Using his geological expertise, he suggested that the Sphinx showed evidence of rainfall erosion, indicating it must have been carved during a much wetter period, possibly as early as 7000-5000 BCE.
+This hypothesis challenged mainstream Egyptology and sparked significant debate in academic circles.
+Throughout his career, Schoch has continued to investigate ancient sites worldwide, proposing alternative theories about human civilization's origins and development.
+He has authored numerous books and papers on these subjects, combining his geological expertise with archaeological investigations.

 Related Articles